fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 You will be able to complete the following tasks:

-- Connect to the Data Warehouse
+- Connect to the Warehouse
 - Explore Data Sources
 - Run Data Queries
 - Visualize Data Insights